wp-plugins/blogvault-real-time-backup/readme.txt

 1. Backup of all your WordPress sites managed from one location

 == Changelog ==
+= 1.15 =
+* Separating to multiple files
+* Adding BVSecurity with limit logins

 = 1.14 =
 * Better handling for real-time backup events for WooCommerce
 * Support real-time backups for WooCommerce version 2.1.12